whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-head-scanning-guide.md

 - Capture each major body part separately
 - Scan Arms and legs in individual scans that can be aligned later
 - use supports as needed so the subject can keep their pose or hold heavy objects
-- When scanning subjects that will move with the Artec Leo, switching on `Record without registration` may help

 ## References